Risk assessment: Auditing

 For audits performed by an outside audit firm, risk assessment is a crucial stage before accepting an audit engagement.
 According to ISA315 Understanding the Entity and its Environment and Assessing the Risks of Material Misstatement, "the auditor should perform risk assessment procedures to obtain an understanding of the entity and its environment, including its internal control".
 Evidence relating to the auditor's risk assessment of a material misstatement in the client's financial statements.
 Then, the auditor obtains initial evidence regarding the classes of transactions at the client and the operating effectiveness of the client's internal controls.
 Audit risk is defined as the risk that the auditor will issue a clean unmodified opinion regarding the financial statements, when in fact the financial statements are materially misstated, and therefore do not qualify for a clean unmodified opinion.
-As a formula, audit risk is the product of two other risks: Risk of Material Misstatement and Detection Risk.
+As a formula, audit risk is the product of two other risks: risk of material misstatement and detection risk.
 This formula can be further broken down as follows: inherent risk × control risk × detection risk.

+Bank lending

+Banks and other financial institutions undertake risk assessments before lending money to consumers and businesses.
+The UK's Small Business, Enterprise and Employment Act 2015 recognised that many small businesses are refused bank loans because their business activities did not fit with the risk profiles of the larger financial institutions, and made legislative provision for credit information to be made available to other lenders to allow them also to conduct accurate risk assessments.